zhevron/gqlgen-opentelemetry/README.md

 ## Options
 The following options are available on the extension:

+`IncludeFieldSpans`: Whether to create an additional child span for each field requested.
+(Default: `false`)

 `IncludeVariables`: Whether to include variables and their values in the trace span attributes.
 (Default: `false`)

 `Tracer`: The OTEL tracer to use.
 If none is provided, the global OTEL tracer provider will be used.